stweil/qemu/docs/devel/control-flow-integrity.rst

 Control-Flow Integrity (CFI)
 ============================

-This document describes the current control-flow integrity (CFI) mechanism in QEMU.
-How it can be enabled, its benefits and deficiencies, and how it affects new and existing code in QEMU
+This document describes the current CFI mechanism in QEMU, how to enable it, its benefits and drawbacks, and its impact on new and existing QEMU code.

 Basics
 ------

-CFI is a hardening technique that focusing on guaranteeing that indirect function calls have not been altered by an attacker.
+CFI is a hardening technique that focuses on ensuring that indirect function calls have not been altered by an attacker.
-The type used in QEMU is a forward-edge control-flow integrity that ensures function calls performed through function pointers, always call a "compatible" function.
-A compatible function is a function with the same signature of the function pointer declared in the source code.
+The type used in QEMU is forward-edge CFI, which ensures that function calls performed through function pointers always call a "compatible" function.
+A compatible function has the same signature as the function pointer declared in the source code.

-This type of CFI is entirely compiler-based and relies on the compiler knowing the signature of every function and every function pointer used in the code.
+This type of CFI relies entirely on the compiler knowing the signature of every function and function pointer used in the code.
-As of now, the only compiler that provides support for CFI is Clang.
+Currently, Clang is the only compiler that provides support for CFI.

 CFI is best used on production binaries, to protect against unknown attack vectors.

-In case of a CFI violation (i.e. call to a non-compatible function) QEMU will terminate abruptly, to stop the possible attack.
+In the event of a CFI violation, i.e., a call to a non-compatible function, QEMU will abruptly terminate to prevent a potential attack.

 Building with CFI
 -----------------

 NOTE: CFI requires the use of link-time optimization.
-Therefore, when CFI is selected, LTO will be automatically enabled.
+Therefore, when CFI is selected, LTO is automatically enabled.

-To build with CFI, the minimum requirement is Clang 6+.
-If you are planning to also enable fuzzing, then Clang 11+ is needed (more on this later).
+The minimum requirement to build with CFI is Clang 6+.
+If you plan to enable fuzzing as well, Clang 11+ is needed (more on this later).

 Given the use of LTO, a version of AR that supports LLVM IR is required.
 The easies way of doing this is by selecting the AR provided by LLVM::